teinhonglo/teinhonglo.github.io/aboutme.md

 Currently I am working as a 2nd-year PhD student, jointly funded by [Computer Science & Information Engineering @ National Taiwan Normal University (NTNU)](https://www.csie.ntnu.edu.tw/) and [The Research Center for Psychological and Educational Testing](https://www.rcpet.ntnu.edu.tw/).
 Previously after getting MS degree from NTNU, I stayed there working as an R&D engineer at [RCPET](https://www.rcpet.ntnu.edu.tw/).

 Most of my research interested working pieces are on improving ASR system, with a minor focus on mispronunciation detection & diagnosis in CALL.
 In addition to this, I am also in exploring the related machine learning topics of spoken information retrieval, natural language processing, and deep neural networks.
-I am an active user and lover of the open-sourced ASR toolkits (e.g. [kaldi](http://kaldi-asr.org) and [espnet](https://espnet.github.io/espnet)) and have bits of contribution to it.
+I am an active user and lover of open-sourced ASR toolkits (e.g. [kaldi](http://kaldi-asr.org) and [espnet](https://espnet.github.io/espnet)) and have bits of contribution to it.

 More detailed ver. of [CV](https://drive.google.com/file/d/1bWguMtohTvcIdl1y_ii-H-rU7VOmXiuj/view) is available.
 Cheers!